 Thanks to my friends at Prufrock Press for sending me copies of the whole series!

 Want one of my books?
 Tweet me @ByrdseedGifted, name your favorite piece of classic art/lit/music/etc to use in a lesson, and include #byrdclassic so I can find it.
 I’ll pick four random winners next Friday: April 21st, 2017.
 This has ended!
-I’ll announce the winners on Twitter Saturday afternoon, April 22nd.
+Congrats to the winners.